autophagy/pycon-2025-otel-workshop/README.md

 ## ![Workshop Material](static/WorkshopMaterial.png)

 Sections 1-3 will involve instrumenting just one of the services, the `iss-distance-service`.
-In Section 4 we'll tie everything together following the approach in the previous sections to instrument all services.
+In Section 4 we'll tie everything together and instrument across all four services.

 ### Section 0: Create an OpenTelemetry Resource